MaximKozlyuk/HaulmontTestTask/README.md

 Build and Run
 -------------
+1. Set valid pathToCreationScript in DataBaseManager class according to your file system

-1. Run in the command line:
+2. Run in the command line:
 	```
 	mvn package
 	mvn jetty:run
 	```

-2. Open `http://localhost:8080` in a web browser.
+3. Open `http://localhost:8080` in a web browser.